Student Council

 We will start working with the well-being team to collaborate and enhance the work of both teams, providing more opportunities for students to access well-being activities.

-Student Council members will also represent the student body at the 14+ Evening to welcome our new Year 10 students ahead of them joining us in July later in the Summer Term
+Student Council members represented the student body at the 14+ Evening to welcome our new Year 10 students ahead of them joining us in July later in the Summer Term.

 Search